capnajax/i2c-ws2812-adapter/README.md

 ## Request Response details

+### empty

+This responds with 0x00 as the first byte, and 0xFF as the second.
+No follow-on response is necessary.

+This indicates that there is nothing to send.

 ### ack

 This responds with 0x01 as the first byte, and a command number as the second byte.
 No follow-on response is necessary.

+### errBadCommand

+This responds with 0x41 as the first byte, and a command number as the second byte.
+No follow-on response is necessary.

+This indicates a command was sent that this device does not understand.
+Note that bad commands are not guaranteed a response.

 ### errDumpInProgress